 Scholarships & Grants

 The Department of English is proud to offer many scholarships that recognize and support outstanding undergraduates.
 Every scholarship listed below can be awarded to multiple recipients.
 Award amounts typically range from $1,000 to $2,000.
 You are eligible for a scholarship if you are a declared BA English major in CLA.
-If you plan to start your scholarship year with more than 75 credits, you will be asked to provide a statement about why financial support is still helpful to you.
 (The department also offers research and travel grants.)
 We encourage you also to apply for a CLA Continuing Student Scholarship.
 Students may be awarded a maximum of one departmental scholarship and one CLA scholarship.

 Scholarship recipients must maintain their English major status and be full-time students for both semesters of the award year.
 If you plan to graduate at the end of the fall semester, you are eligible for half the award amount.